-Cambridge Junction hosts a METIS ‘research-in-public’ event, in conversation with scientists from different backgrounds, who will address the question: what is the best alternative economic structure for responding to climate change? & what would the impact of such a change be on the natural world?
+Cambridge Junction hosted a METIS ‘research-in-public’ event, in conversation with scientists from different backgrounds, who addressed the question: what is the best alternative economic structure for responding to climate change? & what would the impact of such a change be on the natural world?

-Zoe will be in conversation with Dr Steve Gibson, Dr Elia Apostolopoulou and Dr Chris Sandbrook.
+Zoe was in conversation with Dr Steve Gibson, Dr Elia Apostolopoulou and Dr Chris Sandbrook.

 Dr Steve Gibson is the Director of Evidence at the Joint Nature Conservation Committee, advising the governments of the UK on nature conservation here and internationally.
 His work is to provide data, information and advice to inform environmental decisions.
 He has been working with the countries of the UK as they develop their ways of valuing and expressing environmental and sustainability benefits, and link these to local communities and future generations.